-In 2007, eGuardian was developed to help meet the challenges of collecting and sharing terrorism-related activities amongst law enforcement agencies across various jurisdictions.
-The eGuardian system is a sensitive but unclassified (SBU) information-sharing platform hosted by the FBI’s Criminal Justice Information Services (CJIS) Division as a service on the Law Enforcement Enterprise Portal (LEEP).
+eGuardian helps meet the challenges of collecting and sharing terrorism-related activities among law enforcement agencies across various jurisdictions.
+Developed in 2008, the eGuardian system is a sensitive-but-unclassified information-sharing platform developed by the FBI and is hosted through the Law Enforcement Enterprise Portal (LEEP).

-Currently, eGuardian is used by agencies in all 50 states and the District of Columbia.
-This includes the 78 state-level fusion centers.
+eGuardian is used by agencies in all 50 states and the District of Columbia.
+This includes the 80 state-level fusion centers.
 The JTTFs also share SARs and provide assessment updates from the FBI’s internal Guardian system.

-- Once the application has been processed and LEEP access is granted, the user will log into eGuardian via the eGuardian icon listed under LEEP services.
+- Obtain access to LEEP or a LEEP-partnered identity provider.
+Once your application has been processed and LEEP access is granted, you can log into eGuardian via the eGuardian icon in the list of available services.

 - The Office of Partner Engagement’s (OPE) eGuardian program manager will contact you and your agency points of contact to verify new user account information.

 - OPE’s eGuardian program manager also provides initial system training.

 For further information or questions, please call our help desk at (866) 672-9763.